Are you a clicker trainer?

 Science

-I am a scientist and that makes me a skeptic per definition.
+I am a scientist and that makes me a sceptic per definition.

-Before investing myself in a new endeavor, I do my research and study the evidence.
+Before investing myself in a new endeavour, I do my research and study the evidence.

 What convinced me about clicker training was the scientific basis.
-In fact, there is a whole field of science behind it: APPLIED BEHAVIOR ANALYSIS or short ABA.
+In fact, there is a whole field of science behind it: BEHAVIOUR ANALYSIS.

 Who knew?
 (In my defense, it’s not well known in Europe.)